 An inspection with Mountain View Home Inspections will provide you with greater knowledge, negotiating power and peace of mind about your sale.

-Are you selling your home in the Portland area?
+Are you selling your home in the greater Portland Metro area?
 Let us inspect it before you even list it.
 A Pre-Listing Inspected home allows you, the seller, to confirm that there are no major systems in need of immediate repair or replacement and no known safety hazards.

 Selling a home can be stressful, and you don’t want to be surprised by anything a buyer’s inspector finds.
 Get the maximum value for your home and stay in control of any needed repairs by gaining knowledge about your home’s condition before you list.